starstormhun/StarPlugins/README.md

 ## Plugins

 #### Attach All Accessories Anywhere, Anytime, At Any Angle And Artistic Arrangement, Allegedly [KK/KKS]
+AKA A12.
 This lets you parent accessories to any bone, chosen through ABMX.
 Especially useful in cases where you want to attach a tie to a tail, for example.

 #### Acc Mover [KK/KKS]
 This plugin revamps the "Transfer" tab of the accessories panel, letting you copy, move, or compact accessories.
+It also allows for batch accessory edits.
 Useful for dealing with heavy cards.

 #### Axis Unlocker [KK/KKS]
 Makes the manipulation axis speed and size sliders' minimum and maximum values configurable.